 Tesla Gives U.K. Buyers Two Weeks to Dodge Brexit Price Increase

-Tesla Motors Inc. customers in the U.K. may find their Christmas cash goes a little further than expected after the carmaker postponed a price increase by two weeks.
-The U.S. electric-auto manufacturer's plans to raise prices 5 percent in the U.K. have been put off until Jan.
+Tesla Motors Inc. customers in the U.K. may find their Christmas cash goes a little further than expected after the carmaker postponed a price increase by two weeks. raise prices 5 percent in the U.K. have been put off until Jan.
 15 from the original beginning-of-the-year deadline, Tesla said Monday in an e-mailed statement.

 Add your comments below